Puts the rider in complete control

 Then we remembered that our SB150 test bike had been briefly returned to Silverfish UK for a UK Yeti Tribe event and that our damping setting on the shock had probably been changed.
 Opening up the high-speed compression damping by six clicks, and the low-speed by 4 clicks instantly brought the Yeti back to life.
 It still wasn’t as good as a Scott Ransom on the high-frequency chatter, but we suspect that’s because the stock 30t chain ring on the Yeti increases chain growth and anti-squat too much.
 Given how efficiently the Yeti dispenses with climbs, we see no reason not to go up to a 32t ring or even a 34t if you have the horsepower to make it work on the climbs.

-Yeti’s bikes have always looked amazing but the new SB150 is different animal.
-With 150mm travel on the rear, combined with a 170mm fork and a slack 64.3degree head angle, this modern 29er enduro bike is an absolute weapon on the descents, yet you can still beast everyone on the climbs.
+Yeti's bikes have always looked amazing but the new SB150 is a different animal.
+With 150mm travel on the rear, combined with a 170mm fork and slack 64.3º head angle, this modern 29er enduro bike is an alpha predator on the descents, yet you can still beast everyone on the climbs.
 The suspension is superbly balanced and the sizing is on point.
-Yes, Yeti has dumbed down some aspects of the built-kit from what the race team use, but that doesn’t stop the SB150 from being a truly impressive bike.
-Everyone at MBR that’s ridden it simply loves it.
+Yes, Yeti has dumbed down some aspects of the build-kit from what the race team use, but that doesn't stop the SB150 from being a truly impressive bike.
+Every member of the mbr staff who's ridden it simply loves it, and we have a feeling you will too.